2023 is the International Year of Millets

 - Buck Wheat: Buck Wheat is an excellent healthy option for healthy food.
 Its consumption manages obesity, Diabetes and also improves cardiovascular health.

 - Sorghum: They are also known as Jowar.
-It is also known for its high tolerance to heat and drought, making it popular crop in semi-arid regions.
+It is also known for its high tolerance to heat and drought, making it a popular crop in semi-arid regions.
 Sorghum is often used to make traditional dishes such as porridge, flatbreads and fermented foods.

-Wonder recipes of millets
+Wonder recipes for millet

 - Items like Chilla, Dosa, Momos, Pizza and Manchurian are popular.